General Information about Abstracts

 Talks other than invited addresses are usually presented in one of two ways:

-There are also sessions of ten-minute contributed talks.
-Although an individual may present only one contributed paper at a meeting, any combination of joint authorship may be accepted, provided no individual speaks more than once.
-These contributed papers will be grouped together by related subject classifications into sessions.
+- There are also sessions of ten-minute contributed papers.
+These contributed papers will be grouped together by related subject classification into sessions.

 In both cases, the title and author of each paper and the time of presentation will be listed in the program of the meeting, after the abstract has been approved for publication.